ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

         local switchTrigger = script.parent:GetChildren()[4]

-        -- Rotate the switch when the player interacts with switchTrigger function OnSwitchInteraction()
+        -- Rotate the switch when the player interacts with switchTrigger local function OnSwitchInteraction()
             switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
         end

         switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
         ```

-        At CORE, we have our own set of coding conventions which you can read about [here](TODO:LINK),
+        At **CORE**, we have our own set of coding conventions which you can read about [here](TODO:LINK),

         As our script gets longer, these practices will make our script easier to read and edit.

-#### Step 6: Spawning a Light
+## Step 6: Spawning a Light

 1. Let’s make our light switch a little more functional and have it spawn a light when we interact with the switch.

-    Select the *Lighting* category in the **CORE Content** tag.
+    Select the *Lighting* category in the **CORE Content** tab.
 Any of the lights can be used for this tutorial.
 I’ll be using the **Point Light**.
 Drag the light into your Hierarchy, then adjust the light’s smart properties to your liking.

     <image />